 What you should do if your former partner harasses you in the workplace

 If your former partner continues to pursue you or harasses you in the workplace, there are several things that you must do.

 - Ensure that he or she knows that the conduct is unwelcome.
 After you do so, do not accept any invitations for personal interactions outside of work, flirt, or send out any mixed signals.
 Make sure that your actions are unambiguous and are completely consistent with your desire for the harassing behavior to stop.

 - If the conduct persists, complain to a responsible party in your company (to the ex’s supervisor or to the Human Resources Department) and make your complaint in writing or through e-mail (companies will often deny that you ever made the complaint).

-- If your company does not properly respond to your complaint or turns against you by siding with your ex or retaliates against you, consider taking legal action by contacting an sexual harassment attorney.
+- If your company does not properly respond to your complaint or turns against you by siding with your ex or retaliates against you, consider taking legal action by contacting an attorney.

-Being affection in the workplace maybe a problem.
+Being affectionate in the workplace may be a problem.